Skip to content

 • Clone: Make a copy of the sub-test

-• Delete: Remove reference to a sub-test from its parent test
+• Delete: Remove the reference to a sub-test from its parent test

-• Open in New Rapise Window...: By default double-click on the sub-test opens it in the current Rapise window.
-In the case that you need to have both current test and sub-test open simultaneously you may use this option.
+• Open in New Rapise Window...: By default, double-clicking a sub-test opens it in the current Rapise window.
+If you need to have both the current test and the sub-test open simultaneously, you can use this option.

 %WORKDIR% and Frameworks

-Test and sub-tests is a recommended way to set up test frameworks with Rapise. %WORKDIR% is set to the root test path and it is recommended to use it to refer to other tests or data files.
+Tests and sub-tests are a recommended way to set up test frameworks with Rapise. %WORKDIR% is set to the root test path, and it is recommended to use it to refer to other tests or data files.